Lithium Market Reports

 Future potential lithium supply and economics

-SFA (Oxford)'s Lithium Market Report provides a detailed evaluation of all existing operations worldwide (by operation, company and country), including the unique attributes of brine deposits in South America, as well as hard rock deposits elsewhere.
+SFA (Oxford)'s Lithium Market Report provides a detailed evaluation of lithium mining worldwide (by operation, company and country), including the unique attributes of brine deposits in South America, as well as hard rock deposits elsewhere.

 The report then profiles the maximum potential supply relative to electric vehicle uptake scenarios over the next ten years, and also on an indicative basis out to 2040.
-The study presents a comprehensive overview of the critical success factors for lithium operations and projects.
+The study presents a comprehensive overview of the critical success factors for lithium operations and projects, and provides detailed primary lithium (LCE) and battery-grade lithium hydroxide supply-demand balances.

 Electric vehicles: Lithium market implications